 Special benefit enhancements: On January 1, 2007, an ad-hoc increase in retiree benefits was provided to each retiree whose pension commenced prior to January 1, 2006.
-The increase was equal to a percentage of the monthly benefit payable at January 1, 2006, based on benefit commencement year, as follows:
+The increase was equal to a percentage of the monthly benefit payable on January 1, 2006, based on benefit commencement year, as follows:

 Benefit

-Commencement Percentage
+Com mencement Percentage

 Year Increase

-Before 1999 20.80%
+Befor e 1999 20.80%

 1999 18.95%

 2000 16.38%

 2001 12.99%

 2002 9.86%

 2003 8.15%

 2004 5.74%

 2005 3.00%

 Contributions: The Port will pay contributions for a Plan year, as determined by the actuary, to fund plan benefits and at such times as the Port may decide.
 Employees do not make contributions under this Plan.
 All contributions under the Plan shall be paid or transferred into the trust to be held, managed, invested and distributed in accordance with the provisions of the Plan.
 The Port reserves the right to reduce, suspend or discontinue contributions to the Plan.
 Currently, the Port is making monthly contributions until payments equal to the prior-year funding requirement is met.
 In the event the funding requirement exceeds monthly contributions, an additional contribution is normally scheduled to fund the annual actuarial required contribution.
-Employer contributions totaled \$399,996 as of December 31, 2022.
+Employer contributions totaled \$505,000, including \$24,116 contribution receivable, during the year ended December 31, 2023.

 Actuarial valuation: The Plan has an actuarial valuation performed annually for financial reporting purposes in accordance with GASB Statement No. 67, Financial Reporting for Pension Plans, an Amendment of GASB Statement No. 25.
-The most recent actuarial valuation was performed as of December 31, 2022.
+The most recent actuarial valuation was performed as of December 31, 2023.